whichroot/blog/_posts/2025-09-14-your-opsec-sucks.md

 date: 2025-09-14
 ---
 Recently I stumbled on the website charliesmurderers[.]com created by the X user [@]forcharliekirk1.
+EDIT: They changed domain names to be charliekirkdata[.]org.
+You can still submit privacy requests and get a lawyer involved to compel them to exclude your data under certain privacy regulations.
+Use this to your advantage and send them legal requests for request of removal of data.

 I thought I was terminally online until I saw this.
 A blatant attempt to recreate doxbin for a political agenda.
 For those unaware, an anonymous user name KT created a clearnet site called doxbin.
 I'm not giving links to doxbin, you can find it on your own.
 You can kinda derive what purposes the site serves from the name alone.